evilpan/gptcli/README.md

 > NOTE: openai's library use aiohttp for stream mode request, and `aiohttp` only supports http/https proxy, not socks5.
 > see: https://github.com/aio-libs/aiohttp/pull/2539
+> The workaround is to use `aiohttp_socks` module for socks proxy in stream mode

 # LINK